 A stop order is an order that will buy or sell an instrument at market price if the specified price is met.
 Stop orders can be used to both enter the market or to sell existing positions.

 You can also utilize the stop order as a stop-loss order on an existing position to prevent additional losses in order to further protect your investment.
 The purpose of a stop-loss order is to limit a trader's loss on a security position.
-For instance, setting a stop-loss order at 5% below the price at which you bought the stock will limit your potential loss to 5%.

 Trailing stop order

 A trailing stop order is a type of stop order that will change to follow the position if the price moves in your favour.
-So for the example, if the price of the security continues to go up, the trailing stop order will follow the market price.
+So for example, if the price of the security continues to go up, the trailing stop order will follow the market price.

 When placing a trailing stop order, you will set a price that will determine at which point the stop order will be triggered when the price begins to fall.